FooChao/TraveLessMugMore/README.md

 3. Set the lessons(tutorial/lecture/laboratory etc) to recorded, live or joinAny.

--Recorded lessons are lessons that can be skipped.
+- Recorded lessons are lessons that can be skipped.

--Live lessons are those that we need to attend in-person.
+- Live lessons are those that we need to attend in-person.

--JoinAny lesson are those that we can join any.
+- JoinAny lesson are those that we can join any.
 For example tutorials where we don't have to go the one we bidded in courserekt (i.e no class participation).
 These lessons can take place concurrently with recorded lessons.

 4. Click tick/cross to change whether the specific timeslot will be considered.

 5. Next, click generate timetable to generate a timetable.

--If a blank timetable is generated, it means it is impossible to have a timetable based on your Custom.
+- If a blank timetable is generated, it means it is impossible to have a timetable based on your Custom.
 (Consider changing Custom or changing course).

-About Custom
+## About Custom
 1. School starts at : All live lessons will be after this timing (except for those lessons with no options).
 If it is impossible to achieve this, a blank timetable will be generated.

 2. Eat Lunch? : Whether a period of lunch time will be reserved within the time period chosen. (reccomended to keep it as yes)